AnimaApp/docs/src/v3/sketch/getting-started/index.md

 ### **Smart Layers**
   - [Forms](/v3/sketch/prototype/forms.html) - You can set up forms and enable visitors of the website to submit information such as their contact information
+  - [Text Input](/v3/sketch/prototype/forms.htm) - Add real Text Input fields that include input validation for Email, Password, Numbers, and Required fields
   - [Embed Code](/v3/sketch/prototype/embed-code.html) - Embed HTML snippets that enhance your website functionality
   - [Fixed Position](/v3/sketch/prototype/fixed-position.html) - Fixes components in one place while the rest of the content moves behind them on scrolling
   - [Hover Effect](/v3/sketch/prototype/hover.html) - Animations that happen when a visitor hovers their mouse over a specific element
   - [Entrance Animation](/v3/sketch/prototype/entrance-animation.html) - Animation that is activated on scroll
   - [Videos](/v3/sketch/prototype/videos.html) - You can embed a video player in the website.
-YouTube, Vimeo, MP4 or GIFs are all supported
+YouTube, Vimeo, MP4, GIFs or [Lottie](https://lottiefiles.com/) files are all supported

 ### **Interaction/Animation**
 - [Interaction](/v3/sketch/prototype/interaction-animation-intro.html) - Add Click, Hover, or  Timer actions to trigger state transitions